hgohil2805/CTCI/README.md

 - Super pow
   Your task is to calculate ab mod 1337 where a is a positive integer and b is an extremely large positive integer given in the form of an array.

+- Longest Substring with At Least K Repeating Characters Find the length of the longest substring T of a given string (consists of lowercase letters only) such that every character in T appears no less than k times.